CodeSleeve/stapler/docs/configuration.md

 *   **storage**: The underlying storage driver to uploaded files.
 Defaults to filesystem (local storage) but can also be set to 's3' for use with AWS S3.
 *   **image_processing_libarary**: The underlying image processing library being used.
 Defaults to GD but can also be set to Imagick or Gmagick.
+*   **placeholder**: The class to use for returning placeholders when no file upload is present for a record.
-*   **default_url**: The default file returned when no file upload is present for a record.
+*   **placeholder_url**: The placeholder file returned when no file upload is present for a record.
-*   **default_style**: The default style returned from the Stapler file location helper methods.
-An unaltered version of uploaded file is always stored within the 'original' style, however the default_style can be set to point to any of the defined syles within the styles array.
+*   **placeholder_style**: The placeholder style returned from the Stapler file location helper methods.
+An unaltered version of uploaded file is always stored within the 'original' style, however the placeholder_style can be set to point to any of the defined syles within the styles array.
 *   **styles**: An array of image sizes defined for the file attachment.
 Stapler will attempt to use to format the file upload into the defined style.
 *   **keep_old_files**: Set this to true in order to prevent older file uploads from being deleted from the file system when a record is updated.